The Landon & Cynthia Knight Pride of Africa experience will reflect the beauty and mystery of the savannas of Kenya.

 While cooling down at the splash pad play area, guests can grab a snack at Dippin’ Dots, which is open in the summer (weather and staff permitting).

 The lion habitat includes a lion training wall, where the lions can demonstrate different training behaviors, such as opening their mouths, standing on their hind legs, presenting their paw, etc. Many of our animals are trained in behaviors that help them participate in their own healthcare.

-Your Akron Zoo is partnering with Rebuilding the Pride, an African coalition addressing socioeconomic and ecological threats to the Southern Rift communities.
-Priorities include understanding and fostering traditional Maasai herding practices, while sustaining an ecologically-healthy predator/prey relationship in the region.
+Your Akron Zoo partners with Rebuilding the Pride, an African coalition addressing socioeconomic and ecological threats to the Southern Rift communities.
+Priorities include understanding and fostering traditional Maasai herding practices while sustaining an ecologically-healthy predator/prey relationship in the region.

 Lions in the Serengeti region of Africa are especially endangered.
 In fact, the population has dwindled to only half of what it was in 1950.
-Today, in parts of southern Kenya that include Shompole and Olkirimation Conservancy area, only 65 lions survive alongside the Maasai living here
+Today, in parts of southern Kenya that include the Shompole and Olkirimation Conservancy area, only 65 lions survive alongside the Maasai living there.